alienbogart/cool-moves/README.md

 ("X" cool-moves/sexp-backward))
 ```
 # Differences from drag-stuff
 [drag-stuff](https://github.com/rejeep/drag-stuff.el) is bigger, robuster and able to drag regions.
 Unlike cool-moves, it doesn't move sentences or characters.
-When I try to move `drag-stuff-right` on the first word of a line, it's switched with last word of the previous paragraph. drag-stuff seems competent at doing lots of things with a single command, but I like things that are simple and predictable.
+When I try to move `drag-stuff-right` on the first word of a line, it's switched with the last word of the previous paragraph. drag-stuff seems competent at doing lots of things with a single command, but I like things that are simple and predictable.
 Works for me!